01 of 06

 Separate the Mangosteen Fruit

 The seeds are soft and edible and do not need to be removed.
 In some cases, you might not even notice the seeds are there.
-Other people choose not to eat the seeds.
-They may be hard and bitter, so you might want to discard them in that case.Continue to 6 of 6 below.
+Some people choose not to eat the seeds because they may be hard and bitter.Continue to 6 of 6 below.

 06 of 06

-Mangosteen can be eaten as is or combined with other fruits in a fresh fruit salad.
+Mangosteen can be eaten fresh or combined with other fruits in a fresh fruit salad.
 Some people juice them, shell and all.
 Mangosteen can be used for ice creams and sorbets, and many other desserts, such as mangosteen clafouti.
-It can also be used on top of an Asian pudding, such as Thai tapioca pudding.
-Also, Mangosteen can be incorporated into savory dishes, adding a sweet layer of flavor to a dish.
+Use it as a garnish on top of an Asian pudding, such as Thai tapioca pudding.
+You may also want to incorporate mangosteen into savory dishes, adding a sweet layer of flavor.